questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 ```
 This is the actual change in a table.
 It's a JSON object which contains the new values for the columns in the Postgres table.
 Notice has the structure maps to the Postgres table schema described above.

-We cannot feed a full change object to Kafka Connect QuestDB Sink, because the sink would create a column for each field in the change object, including all metadata, like the source part of the JSON:
+We cannot feed a full change object to Kafka Connect QuestDB Sink, because the sink would create a column for each field in the change object, including all metadata, for example the source part of the JSON:
 ```json
 "source": {
   "version": "1.9.6.Final",